 Phalaenopsis aphrodite bears close resemblance to the species P. amabilis.
 However, the flowers of Phalaenopsis Aphrodite are rather smaller.
 Moreover, the plants are in bloom during spring and summer.

+The leaves of Phalaenopsis cornu-cervi species grow up to a length of 10 inches and are comparatively narrow, measuring only 1 � inches wide.
+The flower spike of this orchid is uncommonly branched as well as flattened, and produces opposing rows of bracts (the word denotes deer horned).
 The flowers of this species are also small and appear in yellow to yellowish green hues, marked with brown.
 The spike keeps on producing flowers for a long period and you should not remove it till its color starts changing to brown.
 Compared to other species in genus Phalaenopsis, Phalaenopsis cornu-cervi has a preference for more light.

+This Phalaenopsis species produces more than a few stems every year and they may be simple or branching.
+Each flowering stem of Phalaenopsis equestris bears numerous pinkish purple blossoms.
 The individual flowers are relatively small, measuring just 1 inch across.
 The flowering season of this orchid is long, provided the conditions are favourable.
 If the conditions are favourable, it flowers all through the year.

 Phalaenopsis gigantea produces heavy, plump, drooping leaves that are about 20 inches in length and 8 inches wide.
 The large leaves of the orchid give it its name.
 The flowering spikes grow up to 16 inches long and they bear rounded creamy or yellow flowers.
 The flowers of this orchid species are heavily spotted with maroon and brown.